-Located on the bypass in Sanur, we have had a play at Peekaboo 5 times now.
-It’s usually the first thing Charlotte asks to do once we get to a villa in Sanur, she has so much fun.
-It has an indoor play area with AC so great to beat the heat and also an undercover outside slides and swings space.
-The onsite cafe with wifi make quite a nice coffee and because the place is secure, I could even sit back and enjoy a coffee while the kids ran around.
+Located on the bypass in Sanur, we have had a play at Peekaboo over 10 times.
+It’s usually the first thing the kids ask to do once we get to a villa in Sanur, they have so much fun.
+It has an indoor play area with AC so great to beat the heat and also undercover outside slides and swings space.
+The onsite cafe with WIFI make quite a nice coffee and because the place is secure, I could even sit back and enjoy a coffee while the kids ran around.
 Perfect for when travelling to Bali with a toddler.

-We had a great day out with the kids when they were 1 yr, 18mths and 4yrs on our 2015 holiday.
-We have also travelled recently and the kids still had a great time.
-Check out our full review here.
-Splash provides great water slides that even Charlotte as a 4 yr old had a go at and the water playground was a hit with the boys.
+We had a great day out with the kids when they were 12mths, 18mths and 4yrs on our 2015 holiday.
+We also visited in 2017 and 2019 and the kids still had a great time.
+You can check out our full review here.
+Splash provides great water slides that even Charlotte as a 4 yr old had a go on and the water playground was a hit with the boys.
 Smaller in size than Waterbom waterpark in Kuta, it was a lot easier to keep an eye on everyone and the boys even had a nap in their strollers in the AC bar while the older boys had a game at pool.
 Finns Bali also has other great facilities like Bounce, Strike Bowling and the Cubbyhouse Kids Club that you can read about in our review.

 I won’t lie, I love a great kids club!
 Yes we go on holidays to spend time together as a family but I love some peace and quiet too!
-I recently did a post on Kids Clubs and Playgrounds that you can access even if you aren’t staying in a hotel.
-Also a post on hotels with great kids clubs here.
-Some will except outside guests and we are currently doing a big update on our Bali Hotels with kids club post and will let you know as soon as we have all the info together.
+Another post that might be of interest is our Kids Clubs and Playgrounds that you can access even if you aren’t staying in a hotel.
+Also a post on Bali hotels with kids clubs here.
+Some will accept outside guests and this post lists every hotel in Bali with a kids club.

-Located near Balangan in the Uluwatu area, Anak Atelier also provides a kids club for 3-10 yr olds from 2-5pm.
+Located near Balangan in the Uluwatu area, Anak Atelier Playground also provides a kids club for 2-8 yr olds from 3-5pm.
 A gorgeous outdoor area, we are yet to make it here but high on my list.
 Please check their website for updated times as they often have new things happening.